Market Analysis - Plant Genomics 2018

 Importance and scope

 Plant genomics is a mounting and constantly evolving field of study, one which has gained much ground in past years through the development of advanced research and data management tools.
 Expert researchers explore the current issues and methodologies of this expanding field, specifically addressing areas of gene discovery and the functional analysis of genes with a target on the primary tools and sub-disciplines of genetic mapping, mRNA, protein and metabolite profiling.
 Plant genomics employ exciting new methods to investigate molecular plant breeding technology and gene functional analysis via transformation, mutation, protein function, and gene expression.
 The success of transgenic crops has erased the last vestiges of doubt about the value of agricultural biotechnology and triggered large-scale investments in plant genomics.
 The first genomics technology that was practiced on a large scale was sequencing the 5′ ends of cDNAs, to produce expressed sequence tags (ESTs).

 Plant Genomics has roots in agriculture and Plant Genomics also has scope in agriculture fields, medicine, food production and textiles.
 It is the main source of food for human being.
-As well as we can get plant proteins, phytochemicals from plants, from medicinal plants some medicines are prepared and which can cure some fatal diseases.
+As well as we can get plant proteins, phytochemicals from plants, from medicinal plants some medicines are prepared, and which can cure some fatal diseases.
 Form some recent study it is proved that plant antioxidant helps us to protect from free radical damage.
 By using Phytochemicals some cancer cell proliferation can be prevented at earlier stage.
 Beside that we can increase the nutrition value of plant by plant biotechnology and plant breeding.
-Now days green energy are used as non-conventional source of energy to reduce environmental pollution.
-So in human life Plant Genomics and plant oriented studies are very much important to sustain in this planet.
+Now days green energy is used as non-conventional source of energy to reduce environmental pollution.
+So, in human life Plant Genomics and plant-oriented studies are very much important to sustain in this planet.